 The Tokay gecko is one of the largest and most impressive species of gecko available, often growing in excess of 14 inches total length with rare individuals exceeding that by an inch or two.
 They are the proud owner of one of the most easily identifiable scientific names; Gekko Gecko.
 Endemic to parts of India, The Philippines, Southeast Asia, Indonesia, and New Guinea, this species exhibits a multitude of colorful patterns.
-They Display colors ranging from vibrant to dark blue or green with spotted patterns of red to orange.
+They display colors ranging from vibrant to dark blue or green with spotted patterns of red to orange.
 However, if none of these patterns fit your choosing, there are selectively bred and genetic morphs available.
 Tokay Geckos are not for everyone, they are tenacious, fearless, and can inflict a fairly good bite if they get a hold of you.
 To those of us that love this species, their aggressiveness and attitude is part of what we find charming.
 Give them the time and effort needed and they can be tamed.

 Unfortunately, this species is still imported in large numbers.
 The main issue with importing these animals is the stress and discomfort the species is put through.
 During importation is when problems such as dehydration, stress, and illness can occur.
 Imports are also usually heavily infected with parasites.
 The low cost of imports is appealing to some, however, once you factor in vet bills and medications, these imported animals are considerably more expensive than a quality captive bred Tokay Gecko.
 Find a good breeder and invest in a captive bred animal, there is no reason to buy imports.

 You can use a variety of different substrates in your Tokay set up, ideally, it should hold some moisture, be easy to clean, and readily available.
-We use bark chips here, but many people use coco fiber bedding, peat moss, or similar substrates.
+Most people use coco fiber bedding, peat moss, or similar substrates.
 ABG substrate works nicely if you are going to have live plants in the vivarium as it is ideal for bioactive naturalistic vivariums due to its excellent drainage and aeration properties.
 ABG substrate is also an ideal environment for springtails, isopods, beneficial bacteria, and other helpful vivarium organisms.

-Tokay Geckos will readily eat just about any type of insect and they will attack them with gusto.
+Tokay Geckos will readily eat just about any type of feeder insect and they will attack them with gusto.
 We recommend you feed your Tokays every other day.
 They can take down larger prey than other geckos, but you should try to keep prey items to no larger than the widest part of the gecko's head.
 Crickets are the most readily available food item and make a good staple feeder item.
 Another good staple insect is the Dubia Roach which can be raised at home with minimal effort.
 Mealworms, waxworms, soldier fly larvae, hornworms, and other feeder insects can also be offered occasionally and make for a good varied diet.
-Adult Tokays will readily eat pinky mice and these can be offered once or twice a month.
-Some Tokays will eat the Pangea Gecko Diets which are fruit-based foods.
+Adults will readily eat pinky mice and these can be offered once or twice a month.
+Some will eat the Pangea Gecko Diets which are fruit-based foods.
 The fruit diets can be offered to geckos that will eat it, once a week.

 Insects should be gut loaded and dusted before offering them to your gecko.
 Feed your insects a high-quality insect food for at least 24 hours before feeding them to your geckos.
-We recommend dusting insects with a calcium powder like Miner-All indoor every other feeding and dusting with a multi-vitamin like Herptivite once a week.
+We recommend dusting insects with a calcium powder like PangeaCal With D3 every other feeding and dusting with a multi-vitamin like Herptivite once a week.
 Breeding females may require additional feedings and calcium supplementation.